alcedo/codepath_tipcalc/README.md

 # TipCalculator

-This is a Tip Calculator application for iOS submitted as the [pre-assignment](https://gist.github.com/timothy1ee/7747214) requirement for CodePath.
+This is a Tip Calculator application for iOS submitted as a [pre-assignment](https://gist.github.com/timothy1ee/7747214) requirement for CodePath.

-Time spent: [7 hours] (2+2+1+2)
+Time spent: [7 hours]
-Gif Walkthrough:

 Completed:
 * [*] Required: User can enter a bill amount, choose a tip percentage, and see the tip and total values.
 * [*] Required: Settings page to change the default tip percentage.
 * [] Optional: UI animations